DataDog/integrations-core/ibm_was/README.md

 ### Installation

-The Ibm_was check is included in the [Datadog Agent][2] package, so you do not need to install anything else on your server.
+The IBM WAS check is included in the [Datadog Agent][2] package, so you do not need to install anything else on your server.

 ### Configuration

-1. Edit the `ibm_was.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your ibm_was performance data.
+1. Edit the `ibm_was.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your IBM WAS performance data.
    See the [sample ibm_was.d/conf.yaml][2] for all available configuration options.

 2. [Restart the Agent][3]